iov-one/iov-core/README.md

 ### Libusb fails to build, why?

 If you are running on linux, you may not have the proper dependencies installed.
-For ubuntu, try the
+For Ubuntu, try the
 following: `sudo apt-get install libudev-dev libusb-1.0-0 libusb-1.0-0-dev`.
 These are needed to compile the usb driver.